1. Corporate information and material accounting policies

 Cash comprises cash on hand, in bank and demand deposits with banks.
 Cash equivalents are short-term balances (with an original maturity of three months or less from the date of acquisition), highly liquid investments that are readily convertible into known amounts of cash and which are subject to insignificant risk of changes in value.

 Cash flows are reported using indirect method whereby profit/ (loss) before tax is adjusted for the effects of transaction of non-cash nature and any deferrals or accruals of past or future cash receipts and payments.
-The cash flows from operating, investing and financing activities of the Company are segregated based on the available information.
+The cash flows from operating, investing and financing activities of the group are segregated based on the available information.

 xiii) Foreign currency transactions and translations: